-19.What are some of the logistics problems that have happened in conducting Hindu Weddings?
+19.What are some of the logistics or unplanned or unexpected events happened in your ceremonies?

 Indian weddings involve coordination of many events and working out the logistics to the minutest detail.
-Some times, things do not turn out the way they were meant to be!
-However, many of these can be avoided with brainstorming of " what if " scenarios and little more detailed planning.
+Some times, things do not turn out the way they were planned!
+Many of these can be avoided with brainstorming of " what if " scenarios and little more detailed planning and communications.
 Some of my do’s and don’ts are based on these and many other situations.
 Here are some real incidences, which I hope, will help you plan your big event and avoid potential problems.
 Please do not take this as a criticism of the involved brides or grooms or their parents as things can go awry even with the best of plans!

 In general, outdoor ceremonies pose many logistics challenges.
 We had unexpected events such as airplanes and helicopters flying overhead, outside public watching over the ceremony, dug up area where the marriage was to take place and of course, the uncertain weather.
 We have had either too hot or too cold days, too rainy or too windy days.
 In quite a few weddings, the hosts had to move the ceremony indoors because of inclement weather.

 Outdoor wedding can also be a safety issue.
 At one wedding, a strong gust of wind toppled the backdrop right over the Homa!
 In other cases, the ceremony items toppled over.

 Many special venues and outdoor venues have very limited rest rooms and changing facilities.
 Many a time, I and I am sure, others, have changed clothes in the car or in the rest room!

 So, I no longer do weddings if the party cannot find time for logistics review !

 Sometimes, after announcement to welcome the bride, we waited too long for her entry to the hall !!
-In one case, the bride was not ready with her final hairdo; in other cases, the bride's room was too far away with no communication channel to let her know that we are ready for her arrival!
+In one case, the bride was not ready with her final hairdo !
+In other case, at an outdoor setting, the bride's room was too far away with no communication channel to let her know that we are ready for her arrival!